 The goals of our professional education program are to expose healthcare professionals, police officers, school counselors, social workers, and other community members to a multidisciplinary approach to the care and needs of HD patients, to broaden their perspective, and to make them aware of the problems in caring for patients with HD, which lie outside of their traditional fields.
 Consultation and educational opportunities are provided to community professionals caring for patients and families affected by HD.

 The HDCRC is active in clinical HD research.
-Participants include those affected with HD, individuals at-risk for HD, family members or friends, and volunteer research subjects.
+Participants include those affected with HD, individuals at-risk for HD, family members or friends, and normal control subjects.
 Studies include clinical drug trials, observational trials, neuropsychological studies, and genetic research.

 UCSD Represented at Annual Movement Disorder Society ConferenceUC San Diego HDSA CoE researchers submitted four posters to the 2020 Movement Disorder Society conference.
 The posters comprised four studies involving the cognitive and motor assessments given to patients at the HDCRC and at our GHPP clinic.
 One study investigated the ability of the Mini-mental State Examination and the Montreal Cognitive Assessment to track cognitive progression in HD.
 Another tested the proficiency of the Repeatable Battery for the Assessment of Neuropsychological Status (RBANS) in assessing cognition in patients with, and at-risk, for HD.
 A third study confirmed the accuracy of an algorithm called the Composite Unified Huntington’s Disease Rating Scale (cUHDRS) to evaluate a patient’s clinical status using motoric, behavioral, and cognitive assessment scores.
 The fourth study examined the utility of a computer based handwriting assessment to determine a patient’s disease severity.
 More information and the posters can be found under Research and Trials.